Skip to content

 Step 4: Classify dog breeds with second stage model

-We are then going to add a classification model that runs on each crop to classify its content.
-We will use Roboflow Universe model dog-breed-xpaq6/1.
-Please make sure that in the block configuration, the Image property points to the crops output of the Dynamic Crop block.
+We will then add a classification model that runs on each crop to classify its content.
+We will use the Roboflow Universe model dog-breed-xpaq6/1.
+Ensure that in the block configuration the Image property points to the crops output of the Dynamic Crop block.

 Add OCR